dhmspector/ZeitSatTrack/README.md

 This property is in _seconds_.
 Setting it to less than 1 second can have adverse impacts on app performance as performing orbital calculations on a large number of satellites is quite computationally expensive.
 Another possibility if you need to know a satellite's track over a range of times is to request a [batch location update for the satellite](#Batch-Satellite-Updates).

-## Adding Observed Satellites
+## Observing Multiple Satellites

-_ZeitSatTrack_ support 2 methods to add and remove satellite for observation:
+_ZeitSatTrack_ has the ability to watch a number of satellites simultaneously and support 2 methods to add and remove satellite for observation:

 ```swift
 func startObservingSatelliteNamed( _ name: String) -> Bool